 Phish

-If you're on our blog, there is a good chance you already know what a phish is.
-According to our data (as of December 2017), phishing attacks are the most reported type of email.
+According to our data, phishing attacks are the most reported type of email.
 This is both a strong indicator of successful training, and an unfortunate reality as phishing attacks are still constant.
 To get a better understanding of why phish are so impactful, here are some additional threats that are often delivered by way of phishing attacks:

 419 Scam